 - 1.1 Approval of a request for a Use Permit to allow construction and operation of a personal use heliport involving the following: - a.
-Construction of an approximately 45-foot long by 45-foot wide helicopter landing pad (helipad) within an approximately 80-foot long by 60-foot wide concrete pad, plus and approximately 4,1004,700 square foot helicopter hangar and storage building; - b.
+Construction of an approximately 45-foot long by 45-foot wide helicopter landing pad (helipad) within an approximately 80-foot long by 60-foot wide concrete pad, plus an approximately 4,100 square foot helicopter hangar and storage building; - b.
 A wet draft style hydrant system connected to a 5,000-gallon poly-tank for fire suppression; - c.
 A 375 square foot bioretention basin; - d.
-Improvements to the existing vineyard access road extending north of the heliport and spanning Assessor's Parcel No. (APN) 033-110-074 within a private access easement, to ensure a minimum 10-foot paved width wide, all-weather surface travel lane within a minimum 14-foot wide, horizontal, clear travel way with four feet of shoulder and including intermittent turnouts providing emergency vehicle access in accordance with the Napa County Road and Street Standards (RSS); - 1.2 Use of the heliport solely for the permittee's helicopter owned by the permittee and heliport facility owner, and which helicopter shall meet or exceed noise level requirements for Stage 3 certification by the Federal Aviation Administration; and - 1.3 Up to four arrival and four departure flights per week by the permittee's helicopter, for noncommercial use by the aircraft owner and occasional invited guests.
+Improvements to the existing vineyard access road extending north of the heliport and spanning Assessor's Parcel No. (APN) 033-110-074 within a private access easement, to ensure a minimum 10-foot wide, all-weather surface travel lane within a minimum 14-foot wide, horizontal, clear travel way and including intermittent turnouts providing emergency vehicle access in accordance with the Napa County Road and Street Standards (RSS): - 1.2 Use of the heliport solely for the helicopter owned by the permittee and heliport facility owner, and which helicopter shall meet or exceed noise level requirements for Stage 3 certification by the Federal Aviation Administration; and - 1.3 Up to four arrival and four departure flights per week by the permittee's helicopter, for noncommercial use by the aircraft owner and occasional invited quests.